Tokyo DisneySea disability pass: Your Complete Guide for 2026

 Prepare a Japanese note.
 Our single strongest recommendation for both parks and especially for DisneySea where the layout can make locating staff more involved is to arrive with a printed Japanese note explaining that you hold a DAS and the support you require.
 We found this note eliminated virtually every communication difficulty we encountered.
 If you can ask a Japanese speaker to help you draft it, do so.
 If not, a translation app should get you most of the way there.

-DisneySea ride accessibility by area
+DisneySea wheelchair accessibility by area

 DisneySea is divided into seven themed ports.
 Read on to find out how guests with disabilities are supported in each area.
+Our experience was that wait times at DisneySea were significantly longer than the Disney theme park.
+It’s worthwhile being strategic and identifying your key attractions in advance to avoid disappointment.

 Mediterranean Harbor